-In March 1949, Margaret bought Earlscliffe at auction from William and Norah Martin Murphy for £10,100.
-The story was that she never occupied Earlscliffe and instead put it up for sale in May 1950 when it was bought by Brigadier Arthur Christopher Lancelot ("Kit") Stanley-Clarke for his wife Olive.
+In March 1949, whilst still living at Lough Cutra, Margaret bought Earlscliffe at auction from William and Norah Martin Murphy for £10,100.
+The story was that she never occupied Earlscliffe and instead put it straight up for sale later in September 1949.
+It didn't sell until May 1950 when it was bought by Brigadier Arthur Christopher Lancelot ("Kit") Stanley-Clarke for his wife Olive.

 Margaret died in Exeter, Devonshire, England on November 27, 1979, aged 95.